verifalia/verifalia-js-sdk/README.md

 ### Authenticating via X.509 client certificate (Node-only) ###

+> **NOTE**: this authentication method is only available in Node.js and not in the browser.

 This authentication method uses a cryptographic X.509 client certificate to authenticate against the Verifalia API, through the TLS protocol.
 This method, also called mutual TLS authentication (mTLS) or two-way authentication, offers the highest degree of security, as only a cryptographically-derived key (and not the actual credentials) is sent over the wire on each request.
 To learn more about this option, please see https://verifalia.com/help/sub-accounts/what-is-x509-tls-client-certificate-authentication

-Note: this authentication method is only available in Node.js and not in the browser.

 To authenticate using an X.509 client certificate, specify its public key through the `cert` field and pass its private key via the `key` field.
 An optional passphrase can be set via with the `passphrase` field.